afonsoft/metar-decoder/README.md

-A .NET library to decode METAR strings, this library package is netstandard 2.0.
+A .NET library to decode METAR strings, this library package is netstandard 2.0 / NET5.0 and NET6.0.
 Working with Net Core and NET.

 ### DOWNLOAD